 We take pride in the professionalism, capability and productivity of our people.
-AIMS employs approximately 312 science and support staff and another 60 in outsourced functions.
+AIMS employs approximately 374 science and support staff and another 60 in outsourced functions.
 Our scientists are on the ground and in the water, mapping, monitoring and collecting information on Australia's marine estate.
 They are in our labs, analysing data, modelling and pushing the boundaries of tropical marine science.
 Many of our scientists are international leaders in their field.

-We also maintain a strong educational program, particularly through co-funded postdoctoral fellowships (up to 20 at any one time) and PhD scholarships and supervision (about 80) in partnership with some of Australia's leading universities.
+We also maintain a strong educational program, particularly through postdoctoral fellowships co-funded with university and industry partners (between 20-25 at any one time) and PhD scholars (about 60) jointly funded and supervised in partnership with some of Australia's leading universities.
+AIMS also partners with universities to support Masters by research and other higher education work experience programs, complemented by our first ever Graduate Program which employed 13 Bachelor degree graduates covering both science and corporate functions.
 Core scientific expertise is supported by operational expertise.
 While focused on the delivery of scientific outcomes, we aim to raise foundation skills such as leadership, project management, stakeholder engagement and research communication.